 ODP is a zero-based program.
 The costs to run ODP are passed on to the players, but ODP does not operate at a profit.
 ODP Costs are listed on the ODP Calendar and Costs page.
 Payments for ODP are on an installment plan.
 Payment in full is expected and refunds can only be granted if a player is prevented from participating due to injury or other compelling circumstances.

-- 2007 –Eligible to participate at the Louisiana level and, if selected to the State Team, attend South Region camp.
+- 2008 –Eligible to participate at the Louisiana level and, if selected to the State Team, and if selected to South Region ID camp.
 South Region pool selection is up the Regional ODP staff.

 - Teams in each age group will be formed if a sufficient number of elite players try out.